Back to all posts

 On top of all that, Runn gives users deep insight into the way resources are used with real-time data reporting.
 You can see resource utilization, project variance, and financial performance that all help to keep a project on time and on budget.

-2. 10,000 feet by Smartsheet - Best resource allocation tool for professional service companies
+2. Resource Management by Smartsheet - Best resource allocation tool for professional service companies

-10,000 feet by Smartsheet comes with a suite of resource management tools to help with project management, project planning, capacity planning, forecasting and more.
+Formerly known as 10,000 feet, Resource Management by Smartsheet comes with a suite of resource management tools to help with project management, project planning, capacity planning, forecasting and more.

 In particular, Smartsheet's unique project and resource matching feature allows users to identify qualified resources based on a range of factors including skills and availability.
 This enables project managers to make informed decisions about which resources are best suited to progress a piece of work effectively and efficiently.